Harjit Singh Arora: Career

 Arora was commissioned as a fighter pilot in the Indian Air Force in December 1981.
 He had flying experience of over 2600 hours on Mig-21, Mig-29, and also helicopters.

 Arora has commanded a Mig-21 squadron and then Air Defence Direction Center as a Group Captain in the southwestern sector.
 He has also commanded 45 Squadron as a wing commander.
 He has held other posts including air officer commanding of the Adampur Air Force Station, air defence commander at Western Air Command Headquarters, air defence commander at Eastern Air Command Headquarters, directing staff at Tactics and Air Combat Development Establishment and as a flying inspector in the Directorate of Air Staff Inspection.
 He also served as a defence attaché at the Indian embassy at Bangkok from 2006 to 2009.

-Arora served as Air Officer Commanding-in-Chief, South Western Air Command from 30 September 2018 after superannuation of Air Marshal Ravinder Kumar Dhir, to 30 September 2019.
+Arora served as Air Officer Commanding-in-Chief (AOC in C), South Western Air Command from 30 September 2018 after superannuation of Air Marshal Ravinder Kumar Dhir, to 30 September 2019.
 He was succeeded by Air Marshal Surendra Kumar Ghotia.

 Arora was appointed the Vice Chief of Air Staff on 28 September 2019 following elevation of Air Marshal Rakesh Kumar Singh Bhaduria as Chief of Air Staff.